raomanasa/rails_messaging_october_2019/README.md

 # Rails_messaging
 ## The code

-It is a publishing software.
+It is a software to send  and recieve messages.

 ## Setup-
 Git Address